Kurdistan Workers' Party insurgency: 2013-2015 ceasefire

 The ceasefire agreement broke down in July 2015, dividing 2015 in two sharply different periods.

+Since 2015: new confrontations

+The Belgium-based Crisis Group keeps track of casualties linked to the Kurdish–Turkish conflict.
+The data about PKK casualties are limited to proper Turkey, and does not include casualties from operations in Syria or Iraq.

 External operations

-Turkey has led strikes and several ground operations in Syria and Iraq, in order to attack groups Turkey classifies as PKK-related.
+Turkey has led numerous airstrikes and ground operations in Syria, Iraq and Iran, in order to attack groups Turkey classifies as PKK-related.